October is Dress Purple Month

 DRESS PURPLE Month in Support of children/youth and families in our communities.

-"It takes a village to raise a child".
-Keeping the most vulnerable members of our community safe and well-cared for is a responsibility we all share.
-If you have any reason to believe that a child or youth is in need of protection, or is at risk of harm, use your voice to speak up for them and make a call to Highland Shores Children's Aid.
+"It takes a community to keep kids safe".
+Each year, in October, Children’s Aid Societies across Ontario come together to create awareness of the important role we all share in keeping the most vulnerable members of our community safe and well-cared for.
+If you have any reason to believe that a child, youth or their family is in need of support or help please, use your voice and to speak up for them and call Highland Shores Children's Aid.
 We can help.
-Our goal is to keep children at home with their family when it is safe to do so.
-According to the 2013 Ontario Incidence Study of Reported Child Abuse and Neglect, in 2013 children remained at home in 97% of all investigations.
+Our goal is to support children, youth and their families, while keeping children/youth in their home when it is safe to do so.

 This campaign is more important than ever, since the COVID-19 pandemic has created additional stressors for families, and in some cases has increased risk for the well-being and safety of children and youth.
 It is important for us all to ensure that we are connecting with one another and checking in to see if there are additional supports that can be offered to children/youth and families that are facing challenges.
 COVID-19 can lead to an increase in risk factors surrounding mental health, intimate partner violence, and maltreatment of children and youth.
 Ontarians in need of help are encouraged to reach out to the services available in their community, including 2 Children’s Aid Societies, or if they know a young person or family in need of support.
 Dress Purple Day offers an opportunity to remind Ontarians that Children’s Aid Societies and Indigenous Child and Family Well-Being Agencies are open and providing services, and that if they have a concern about the safety or well-being of a child or youth or if their family is in need of support, they should call their local CAS.